What your blood pressure numbers mean and what is healthy for your age.

 How to Measure Blood Pressure Correctly?

-- Do not talk during the measurement
+- Do not talk during the measurement.
+Even a brief conversation can influence blood pressure levels.

 How to Maintain Normal Blood Pressure?